ctrlallorg/CTRLall/src/word/objects-embedded-files.md

         <td>The user must have access to the same source file in order to view the content.</td>
       </tr>
       <tr>
-        <td colspan="2">A Word document with an OLE object may not open correctly on other devices, <a href="/glossary/#OS">OSs</a> or platforms — think Mac, mobile, or web versions of Word.</td>
+        <td colspan="2">A Word document with an OLE object may not open correctly on other devices, <span class="glossary-hover" data-term="OS">OSs</span> or platforms — think Mac, mobile, or web versions of Word.</td>
         </tr>
       <tr>
         <td colspan="2"><p>Both embedded and linked OLE objects can trigger macro warnings or security prompts.
 Linked OLE objects can also produce warnings if source files are missing or inaccessible.</p>